mezarin/application-stack-starters-test/jpa/README.md

 export PGO_CLIENT_KEY=/root/.pgo/pgo/client.key
 ```

-9. (*)Create a Route for external access to the postgress operator deployment.
+9. (*)Create a Route for external access to the postgresql operator deployment.

 For this step follow the instructions on the deployed operator main page.
 It allows for the creation of a route: